atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

 ### Cluster Instance Type
 `instance_types` provides the instance types for the Kubernetes cluster node group.

-The default value for this would be `m5.xlarge` if it is not defined in the config file.
+* The default value for this will be `m5.4xlarge` if it is not defined in the config file.
-Instance type should be a valid [AWS instance type](https://aws.amazon.com/ec2/instance-types/){.external}.
+* Instance type should be a valid [AWS instance type](https://aws.amazon.com/ec2/instance-types/){.external}.
+* This value cannot be changed after the infrastructure is provisioned.

 ```terraform
 instance_types = ["instance-type"]  # e.g: ["m5.2xlarge"]